visualia/visualia_original/README.md

 ### Live variables

-Visualia supports live variables, they can be easily set and used to create dynamic experiences.
+Visualia supports live variables to create dynamic experiences, you can `set` and `get` the variables anywhere inside the content.

 #### Slider